KeyserDSoze/Rystem/src/Repository/RepositoryFramework.Api.Client/README.md

     builder.Services.AddDefaultAuthorizationInterceptorForApiHttpClient();

-with package RepositoryFramework.Api.Client.Authorization.BlazorServer
+with package RepositoryFramework.Api.Client.Authentication.BlazorServer
-or if you need to use in Wasm blazor use with Rystem.RepositoryFramework.Api.Client.Authorization.Wasm
+or if you need to use in Wasm blazor use with Rystem.RepositoryFramework.Api.Client.Authentication.Wasm